 - Standard industrial temperature transmitter with digital and analog outputs

 - Fast response time, contact or non-contact sensing

-- Potential to compete with thermocouples and RTD’s in a variety of applications
+- Replaces thermocouples and RTD’s in a variety of applications

 Download White Papers: